-From 2023, additional example disclosures for Expected Credit Losses have been included in Note 13 below.
+Example disclosures for Expected Credit Losses have been included in Note 12 below.
 These disclosures should be included, only where relevant to individual Councils.

-The draft note contained in the Model Statements seeks to provide examples of the minimum requirements: if your Council has other, more complex, financial instruments then additional disclosures will be required.
+The draft note contained in the Model Financial Statements seeks to provide examples of the minimum requirements: if your Council has other, more complex, financial instruments then additional disclosures will be required.